 Prepare for the Post-Swim

-Being ready to swom in cold water is fantastic.
-Learning how to stay warm in cold water without a wet suit is also really great.
+Being ready to swim in cold water is fantastic.
+Staying warm in there is even better.
 But once all is said and done and you’ve finished your swim, it’s important that you’re ready for getting out of the water, too.
 Here are a few quick tips that could be helpful:

 - Keep a thick and fluffy robe nearby for warming up once out of the water.
 Alternatively, you could also use a thick, large towel, or a big blanket.
 Some may even suggest one of those shiny silver thermal blankets that search and rescue uses to quickly warm people up.
 Those aren’t all to comfortable, however, so find an alternative that works for you instead.